This page explains:

 People who are disabled sometimes qualify for a reduction for disabilities if they use a wheelchair indoors or their home has certain features - see the related page 'Reductions for people with disabilities'.

-When counting the number of people who live at an address, some people are disregarded – that is, they are not counted.
+When counting the number of people who live at an address, some people are disregarded – that is, they’re not counted.
 If after disregarding a person, the number of resident adults is only one, a 25% discount is given.
 If all the residents are disregarded, a 50% discount is given.

-- Full-time students and their non-British spouses
+- Full-time students and their non-British spouses or dependants

 - Student nurses